balena-io-examples/ROS-AutonomousVehicle/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/balenalabs-incubator/ROS-AutonomousVehicle)

-Once the applications starts up, you can use the `W` `A` `S` and `D` keys to drive the Prius, and the mouse can manipulate the viewing angle.
+The container will begin building in balenaCloud, installing all of the packages defined in the Dockerfile.
+Once your device is provisioned and connected to balenaCloud, the container will download onto the device (a NUC or similar in this case) and the application will start up.
+After everything is launched and the virtual world starts up, you may need to rearrange windows to see that there are two applications running.
+You can use the `W` `A` `S` and `D` keys to drive the Prius, and the mouse can manipulate the viewing angle.

+The usage of RVIZ and Gazebo is beyond the scope of this documentation, so, you may need to consult the official websites for those projects for usage and options.
+The goal of this repo, is to just do the containerization and make it easy to deploy on balena.

 ## Additional Info